awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

 Use the samples in this section to help you create AWS Identity and Access Management \(IAM\) policies that provide the most commonly needed permissions for Session Manager access\.

 **Note**
-You can also use an AWS Key Management Service \(AWS KMS\) key policy to control which IAM users, IAM roles, and AWS accounts are given access to your AWS KMS key\.
+You can also use an AWS KMS key policy to control which IAM users, IAM roles, and AWS accounts are given access to your KMS key\.
 For information, see [Overview of Managing Access to Your AWS KMS Resources](https://docs.aws.amazon.com/kms/latest/developerguide/control-access-overview.html) and [Using Key Policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

 **Topics**
 + [Quickstart end user policies for Session Manager](#restrict-access-quickstart-end-user)